nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/Generic_AT_commands.rst

 The ``<shutdown_mode>`` parameter accepts only the following integer values:

 * ``0`` - Enter Idle.
+  In this mode, the SLM service is terminated, but the LTE connection is maintained.
   You can also use the syntax ``AT#XSLEEP``.
 * ``1`` - Enter Sleep.
+  In this mode, both the SLM service and the LTE connection are terminated.
+* ``2`` - Power off UART.
+  In this mode, both the SLM service and the LTE connection are maintained.

 The default value is 0.